p4ali/Notes/js/angular.md

 your model observables.
 Any changes made to your model observable will automatically propagate to all handlers (which will update the UI).
 You need manually call scope.$apply() to get your bindings update when Angular does not know whether the code will make changes to model observables or not.
-For example, if you made changes to model observables inside of an key event handler etc.
+For example, if you made changes to model observables inside of an native key event handler etc. Or any changes to scope from outside of AngularJS api.

+You may have other data in your application, but Angular only considers it part of the model when it can reach these properties through a scope.

 ### Javascript is turn based
 Remember, Angular databinding is property-based, not method based.
 So setter method will not trigger model update event.
-The model update event is only triggered at the end of current turn.
+The model update event is only triggered at the end of current turn invoked by AngularJS API.
 ```javascript
 function Ctrl($scope) {
   $scope.message = "Waiting 2000ms for update";